-Not just candies but many desserts and other types of snacks often incorporate chocolate.
+Not just candies, but many desserts and other types of snacks often incorporate chocolate.
 Be on the look out!

 Not Food Connoisseurs

-Dogs don’t stop to savor what you give them.
-There’s no need to shake things up because they eat to live.
+There is no need to shake things up because they eat to live.
 Canines consume so they’re not hungry anymore.

-Setting aside the terrible things about providing candy; the more variety you add to your dog’s diet, the more likely they’ll end up with digestive problems later on.
+Setting aside the terrible things about providing candy; the more variety you add to your dog’s diet, the more likely they will end up with digestive problems later on.